0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 The execution of the smart contract and scripts has some subtle but important safety features.
-By design what are referred to in other platforms as smart\-contracts are in fact "modules" here.
+By design what are referred to in other platforms as smart-contracts are in fact "modules" here.
 Users can publish modules, which any other module or transaction can import.
 This is important.
 The transactions are scripts.
-So compared to Ethereum, much of what happens in a smart contract, can actually be split into long lived code in a module, and transaction\-scripts which can import from the module (and other modules).
+So compared to Ethereum, much of what happens in a smart contract, can actually be split into long lived code in a module, and transaction-scripts which can import from the module (and other modules).
 This decoupling allows for powerful composability and reliability.
-The developer can evolve the application without necessarily needing to upgrade modules every time a new transaction use\-case emerges.
+The developer can evolve the application without necessarily needing to upgrade modules every time a new transaction use-case emerges.

 Modules can have "resources" bound to them.
 A resource can be thought of as an object in memory, but with restrictions: they can only be modified by the module that instantiated them, and are restricted in how they get created and transferred.
-Writing a non\-fungible token is basically just instantiating one such structure, and something like a fungible token, can be done in a handful of lines of code.
+Writing a non-fungible token is basically just instantiating one such structure, and something like a fungible token, can be done in a handful of lines of code.